IE users: please get the latest browser version at Microsoft Internet Explorer Home Page

 if yot already have the latest browser version please verify that your browser settings is not in compatibility mode

-Endocrine progenitor cells are multipotent cells that develop into the five different endocrine cell types (alpha, beta, delta, PP and epsilon cells).
+Endocrine progenitor cells are multipotent cells that develop into the different endocrine cell types (alpha, beta, delta, pancreatic polypeptide, epsilon and G cells).
+These cells express markers, such as Neurog3, distinct to the endocrine precursor fate.